This is a guest post from Carolette Alcoran.

 1. Choose Lightweight Luggage

 Your luggage instantly uses up some of your weight allowance, so the heavier your bags are, the less capacity you have for packing things.
 But the good thing is that there are now countless luggage options to choose from in both hard-shell and soft-side designs using space-age lightweight plastics and ultra-tough lightweight fabrics.
-Before buying new luggage, check out the website of an online luggage retailer like Luggage Direct where you will be able to see the weight of each bag listed under the specifications of each piece of luggage on offer.
+Before buying new luggage, check out the website of an online luggage retailer where you will be able to see the weight of each bag listed under the specifications of each piece of luggage on offer.

 2. Read the Fine Print